 In the event of the Issuer's bankruptcy, the Covered Bonds Act does not give clear guidance on certain issues, which may lead to a conflict between the Bondholders, the Other Covered Bondholders and the Eligible Swap Providers on the one hand and other creditors of the Issuer on the other hand.
-Examples of such issues are: (a) how proceeds from a loan partly registered to the Cover Pool should be distributed between the portion of such loan registered to the Cover Pool and the portion of such loan not registered to the Cover Pool, and (b) how the proceeds of enforcement of a mortgage certificate should be distributed if this serves as collateral for two different loans ranking pari passu in the mortgage certificate where one such loan is not wholly or partly registered to the Cover Pool.
-The lack of clear guidance on these and similar issues may lead to unsecured creditors arguing that part of the proceeds from a loan and/or mortgage certificate which also serves as collateral for a loan registered to the Cover Pool arguing that part of the proceeds from such mortgage certificate which also serves as collateral for a loan registered to the Cover Pool arguing that part of the proceeds from such mortgage certificate should not be included in the Cover Pool or to any creditors with loans that rank pari passu in a mortgage certificate which also serves as collateral for a loan registered to the Cover Pool arguing that part of the proceeds from such mortgage certificate should not be included in the Cover Pool or to any creditors with loans that rank pari passu in a mortgage from such mortgage certificate should not be included in the Cover Pool.
+Examples of such issues are: (a) how proceeds from a loan partly registered to the Cover Pool should be distributed between the portion of such loan registered to the Cover Pool, and (b) how the proceeds of enforcement of a mortgage certificate should be distributed if this serves as collateral for two different loans ranking pari passu in the mortgage certificate where one such loan is not wholly or partly registered to the Cover Pool.
+The lack of clear guidance on these and similar issues may lead to unsecured creditors arguing that part of the proceeds from a loan and/or mortgage certificate should not be included in the Cover Pool or to any creditors with loans that rank pari passu in a mortgage certificate which also serves as collateral for a loan registered to the Cover Pool arguing that part of the proceeds from such mortgage certificate should not be included in the Cover Pool.